-There’s a reason why air seems drier during cold weather than when it’s hotter.
-That’s since warmer air retains more moisture, or humidity, than colder air.
+There’s a reason why air appears drier in the winter than when it’s warmer.
+That’s because warmer air holds more moisture, or humidity, than colder air.

-The same is true within your Atlanta house.
-Starting your gas furnace makes your house feel warmer but can also dry out the indoor air.
-Dry air can carry a whole host of ailments, such as dry skin, cracked lips and make you more exposed to getting sick.
+The same is true within your the U.S. home.
+Turning on your gas furnace makes your house feel warmer but can also dry out the indoor air.
+Dry air can bring a whole host of ailments, including dry skin, cracked lips and make you more vulnerable to getting sick.

 Here’s why your gas furnace dries out your home’s air and what you can do to counter it.

 Your Furnace’s Combustion Procedures are a Portion of the Issue